gutlapallihemanth/gutlapallihemanth/README.md

-- 👋 Hi, I’m @gutlapallihemanth
+- 👋 Hi, I’m Hemanth Kumar
 - 👀 I’m an MSc Data Science grad with 3+ years of experience in Business Intelligence and Data Analysis.
 Proficient in SQL, Snowflake, DBT, and Python.
 Passionate about deriving actionable insights from complex datasets.

 - 🌱 I’m currently leading Business Intelligence initiatives at Getsurance, Berlin, and previously worked at Amazon, Luxembourg.